What is PCNL?

 Yes, it is commonly performed under general anaesthesia, and also therefore involves admission in the hospital.

 Generally you need to stay in the hospital for 2 to 3 days after the procedure.
 You will also undergo additional x-rays or ultrasound studies, to determine if there are any residual stone fragments present.
-Large amount of residue will require the urologist to look again with a nephroscope to remove them.
+Large amount of residue will require the urologist to look again with an endoscope to remove them.
 The other alternative is to treat the remaining fragments with ESWL or RIRS (retrograde intrarenal surgery) with laser.
 In RIRS, the kidney stones are accessed from the urethra, bladder, ureter and then into the kidneys.

 By and large this procedure is safe.
 Some risks that can be associated with all surgical procedures are the possibility of bleeding (1%) sometimes requiring blood transfusion and infection.

 Some patients have prolonged leakage of urine from the flank site, requiring ureteric stenting.
 Fever if present will require a change in antibiotic.
-Rare complications include persistent uncontrolled bleeding due to arteriovenous malformations or pseudo aneurysms (0.4%), and this may require secondary procedures to stop bleeding by inserting coils to block the bleeding vessels by a vascular surgeon or even a nephrectomy to control the bleeding.
-When a puncture is made at the upper pole of kidney (above 12th rib) is made, complications would then include pneumothorax (air) or fluid accumulation in the thorax.
+Rare complications include persistent uncontrolled bleeding due to vascular conditions (0.4%), and this may require secondary procedures to stop bleeding by inserting coils to block the bleeding vessels by a vascular surgeon or even a nephrectomy to control the bleeding.
+When a puncture is made at the upper pole of kidney (above 12th rib), complications would then include entry of air or fluid or blood accumulation in the chest cavity.
 Again the incidence of these is only 0 – 4%.
-Rarely when the puncture is done through the lower pole of the kidney surrounding organs like colon or spleen may be injured requiring additional surgical procedures.
+Rarely when the puncture is done through the lower pole of the kidney surrounding organs like large bowel or spleen or liver may be injured requiring additional surgical procedures.

 This would depend upon the magnitude of the stone burden and the number of tracts made.
 Most patients return to average activity levels within a week or so.
 A return to vigorous activity should probably take place after two weeks.